kaanoner3/PartyWall_mobile/README.md

 Project Setup

-Before start setting up the PartyWall_mobile application please follow the PartyWall (backend) setup configuration
+Before start setting up the PartyWall_mobile application please follow the PartyWall (backend) setup instruction

 Run "npm run relay" to generate code to represent our queries and mutations.